build virtual environment

-This repository is a reinforcement learning solution to the Optimal Camera Placement (OCP) problem.
+This repository is a reinforcement learning solution to the Optimal Camera Placement (OCP) problem of indoors scene.

 # build virtual environment